jor-/util/README.rst

 UTIL
 ====

-This is a collection of Python modules containing auxiliary functions used in several other projects.
+This is a collection of helpful Python functions used in several other projects.

 Release info